DeterminateSystems/nix-installer/README.md

 Then copy the `result/bin/nix-installer` to the machine you wish to run it on.

+If you don't have Nix, yet still want to contribute, you can also run `cargo build` like a normal Rust crate.

 ## Installing

 Install Nix with the default planner and options: